Cillo98/production-scheduler/README.md

     will return the index of the item that a factory can make in the fastest time
 3. Pick one by one the item that can be produced in the least time.
 For each factory only the least-cost item is considered.
 The production cost of an item in factory is calculated as the sum of the production cost of the item in the factory and the waiting time of the factory to produce the next item.
+    _NOTE: before an item is picked, each list is popped until the head is not added yet to production_
 4. Output the average production cost for the items picked

 Following is the pseudo code: